snoyberg/yesoddocs/book/forms.markdown

     <input type="text" name="name">
     <input type="number" name="age">

 Now what?
 Do we simply concatenate them together?
 That will just show two input fields without any labeling.
+Often times, we'd like to show the input fields as rows in a table, so perhaps we should create Html looking like this:

+    <tr><th>Name</th><td><input type="text" name="name"></td></tr>

+But what if we want to display the field using lists, or paragraphs, or some other kind of format?
+And what about inline error messages?
+Sometimes we want them and sometimes we don't.

+At the end of the day, we need something more complicated than a simple data type.
+Instead, we need a form to support some arbitrary datatype representing the input controls.
+We'll see some concrete examples of this in the continuation of this chapter.

+## Fields

+Let's get our hands dirty with some actual Yesod examples.
+We want a form for parsing a Person; it would look something like this: